thibaultduponchelle/messy-perl-ci-workflows/README.md

 ## General

-This is a repository to give some inspiration and hints to my fellow Perl developers :smiley:
+This is a repository to give some inspiration/hints to my fellow Perl developers :smiley:

 I use it also as a ci playground for testing :hammer_and_wrench: